elaforge/karya/doc/background.md

 monoids are associative, I could freely parallelize score evaluation.

-- And of course, Haskell is a widely adopted general purpose language, with all the comforts of civilization: type checking, a proper compiler, testing and profiling libraries, a large package database, etc.
+- And of course, Haskell is a widely adopted general purpose language, with all the comforts of civilization: type checking, a proper compiler, testing and profiling libraries, a large package database, etc.  Don't underestimate the importance of powerful test infrastructure like QuickCheck, profiling and benchmarking infrastructure including robust statistical analysis like Criterion, and even a documentation system like Haddock.

 #### orchestra and score

 Another thing Karya inherits from Nyquist is that it has a single unified evaluation step, without an orchestra / score phase distinction.

+In the discussion below, I'll talk about an orchestra or score phase, or score time vs. real time, or score vs. player.
+It's important to note that this "real time" or "player" phase is *not* the same as the "performer" I mentioned above.
+In Karya, the performer is yet another phase, which occurs later, and is not part of the discussion in this section.

-The "orchestra / score" terminology comes from CSound, which has two separate languages, one to describe the instruments and one to drive them.
-More importantly, it also enforces two separate phases, analogous to compile time vs. runtime.
-This means that score level notation can't talk about samples, so e.g. while you could talk about reversing notes, you couldn't reverse the actual sounds of the notes.
+The "orchestra / score" terminology comes from csound (and perhaps the "Music N" family before that), which has two separate languages, one to describe the instruments and one to drive them.
+More importantly, it also strictly enforces two separate phases, analogous to compile time vs. runtime.
+This means that score level notation can't talk about samples, so e.g. while you could talk about reversing notes, you couldn't reverse the actual sounds that the notes produce.
 Even something simple like adding reverb requires awkward hacks.
-Modern CSound has various ways to work around this, so it's not a hard distinction, but the phase division is very much alive in not just CSound, but more modern systems like supercollider or PD, and of course standalone synthesizers and MIDI are yet another manifestation.
+Modern csound has various ways to work around this, so it's not a hard distinction, but the phase division is very much alive in not just csound, but more modern systems like supercollider or PD, and of course standalone synthesizers and MIDI are yet another manifestation.

 For example, in most systems the relatively simple request to put a certain kind of reverb on a single note would require setting up an orchestra level